KevinLuna95/CODEKATA/README.md

     “//sep\n2sep5” should return “7”
     “//|\n1|2,3” is invalid and should return an error (or throw an exception) with the message “‘|’ expected but ‘,’ found at position 3.”

-Kata 3 – Password input field validation
+Kata 3 – Password input field validation /password.js and /password.test.js
     Create a function that can be used as a validator for the password field of a user registration form.
 The validation function takes a string as an input and returns a validation result.
 The validation result should contain a boolean indicating if the password is valid or not, and also a field with the possible validation errors.

     Requirements